futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT12.md

 You must output ONE JSON object whose top-level keys are:

-• northstar - the overall one-year goal that the student will be working towards.
+• northstar - the overall goal that the student will be working towards.
 • welcome – one sentence greeting explaining what they'll work on first, getting them motivated.
-• overview – one string summarizing the year-long journey and how Futureproof’s mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
+• overview – one string summarizing the student's educational journey and how Futureproof’s mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
 • monthly_plan – array of 12 objects where each object has
         { month (1-12),
        focus (primary skill/theme),